wuweiweiwu/blog/posts/demystifying-tree-shaking.md

 - export default Button;
 ```

-That begs the question, "Is it safe to remove the rest of `Button.js`?".
-And the answer is we're not sure.
+Is it safe to remove the rest of `Button.js`?
 To be able to remove the rest of `Button.js`, our bundler must first determine whether evaluating this module is side effect free.
 For example, does invoking `withHOC` result in a side effect?
 Does invoking the return value of `withHOC` result in a side effect?
 Due to the dynamic nature of JavaScript, in most cases, tools like `rollup` and `terser` cannot reliably determine whether side effects are present.
 So that's why we sometimes have to give our tools some hints.

 ## `/*#__PURE__*/`